HelenMunny/JAVASCRIPT-simon-game/README.md

 project preview: https://helenmunny.github.io/JAVASCRIPT-simon-game/ <br>

-## to be done later: add a refresh/start button with JS
+## to be done: add a refresh/start button with JS